-Pyrroles don’t really serve any useful biological purpose and are normally excreted by most of us uneventfully.
-In someone with Pyroluria, however, these pyrroles don’t get excreted and build up–even more so under stress of any kind.
+Pyrroles don’t really serve any useful biological purpose and are usually excreted by most of us uneventfully.
+In someone with Pyroluria, however, these pyrroles don’t get excreted and build up–even more so under the stress of any kind.
 Pyrroles bind strongly with zinc and vitamin B6, making them largely unavailable to the body.

 These nutrient deficiencies create biochemical imbalances in the body that often include: